JanssenProject/jans/docs/cedarling/reference/cedarling-interfaces.md

   Every binding reports the interval with sub-second precision.
 Serializing the Rust snapshot yields fractional seconds under an `interval_secs` key.

-  The interval shipped to the Lock server is separate from all of these: the telemetry ticker maps the snapshot into its own entry, whose `interval_secs` is an `int64` of whole seconds fixed by the Lock proto (`TelemetryEntry` field 8 in `audit.proto`).
-Sub-second precision toward Lock would require a new proto field.
+  The interval shipped to the Lock server is separate: the telemetry ticker reports whole seconds, so sub-second precision is local to the binding.

 ### Schema Requirements